smeinscher/ZeroShop/documentation/study_design.md

 Tasks
 -----

+7. From any page, Ask the participant to register a new account.
+Time this task.

+8. Once logged in, ask the participant to log back out.
+Time this task.

+9. Once logged out, ask the participant to log back in.
+Time this task.

 1. From any page, ask the participant to navigate to a page containing all products in the store.
-Make sure to
+Make sure to time how long it takes the paricipant to find the link to the page.

+2. Ask the participant to return to the main page from any page other than the main page.
+Make sure to not how the participant chooses to get there.

+3. On any product details page, ask the participant to add the product to the cart.
+Make sure to time how long it takes the participant to do so.

+4. On the shopping cart ask the participant to remove an item from the cart.
+Make sure to time this task.

+5. From any page, ask the perticipant to navigate to a item description for a hat.
+Time this task and note the choices the perticiant makes to get there.

+6. On the shopping cart, ask the perticipant ask the participant to add one or more to the quantity of one item in the shopping cart.
+Note how the user chooses to do this.

 Scenarios
 ---------

-1. It's your friend's birthday and you wated to the last minute to buy them something.
+a.
+It's your friend's birthday and you wated to the last minute to buy them something.
 You know they're a bit of a nerd and a bit of a hipster.
 During a Bing search for "Ironic programmer shirts" you come across ZeroShop and are turned on by their self-depricating sense of humor.
 Your goal is to browse for a bad programming shirt under $20 and buy it.

-2.

 Measurements
 ------------

 Test Methods
 ------------